adonisjs/v6-docs/content/docs/guides/installation.md

 node ace serve --watch
 ```

-Once the development server is running, you may visit [http://localhost:3333](http://localhost:3333) to view your application in a browser.
+Once the development server runs, you may visit [http://localhost:3333](http://localhost:3333) to view your application in a browser.

 ## Building for production